spencejs/Basis/README.md

 ### /includes/basis-sidebars.php

-This is is where you shuld register any sidebars for use in your theme.
-A sidebar called "Primary Widget Area" is aleady registered here.
+This is is where you should register any sidebars for use in your theme.
+A sidebar called "Primary Widget Area" is already registered here.